moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 #### Reset all changes and commit again

-The following command will preserve your changes, but all commits on top of `master` branch will be gone and become **unstaged** and ready to be added and committed again.
+The following command will preserve your changes, but all commits on top of `main` branch will be gone and become **unstaged** and ready to be added and committed again.

 ```
-git reset --mixed origin/master
+git reset --mixed origin/main
 ```

 #### Rebase your changes